xarvh/squarepants/NOTES/Modules.md

 6. You can expose `log` from `Debug` and then remove it enitrely or remap it to something else entirely (or just use the rename tool)

+7. `Debug.toString` (or however we call it) can print the name paths that actually work in the program.

 JSON?